geoanalytic/geoanalytic.github.io/_posts/2016-11-22-a-production-ready-web-mapping-toolkit-part-2.md

 ## Change Our Django Settings

 We'll be editing the django settings a lot as we add new apps, but before we can use the spatial database we need to add a couple of lines to the file `config/settings/common.py` in two specific spots.
-First, add the line `    'django.contrib.gis',` in the `DJANGO_APPS` section as shown:
+First, add the line `"django.contrib.gis",` in the `DJANGO_APPS` section as shown:

 ```python
 DJANGO_APPS = (